 JSON is a popular lightweight and human-readable format for interchanging data.
 There are so many open-source libraries available for almost all modern programming languages for parsing and consuming JSON data.

-Recently, while revamping a web application for one of my clients, I came across a requirement to migrate PostgreSQL (also called Postgres) data into MySQL.
-In this post, I will explain to you how I exported PostgreSQL tables data into JSON files.
-Later, I parsed exported JSON files in the Spring Boot application to properly format and store the data in MySQL database.
+In this post, I shall explain how I exported PostgreSQL tables data into JSON files.
+Later, I parsed exported JSON files in the Spring Boot application to properly format and store the data in the MySQL database.

 Installation